-The Temp register holds the digital result of temperature measurement or monitor at the end each A-to-D conversion.
+The Temp register holds the digital result of temperature measurement at the end each A-to-D conversion.
 This register is read only and contains two 8-bit data bytes consisting of one most significant (MS) data byte and one least significant (LS) data byte.
-However, only 11 bits of those two bytes are used to store the Temp data in 2's complement format with the resolution of 0.125°C
+However, only 11 bits of those two bytes are used to store the Temp data in 2's complement format with the resolution of $0.125^{\circ}C$

-Notice that when the Temp register is read, all 16 bits are provided to the bus and must all be collected by the controller to complete the bus transaction.
+Notice that when the Temp registers are read, all 16 bits are provided to the bus and must all be collected by the controller to complete the bus transaction.
 However, only the 11 most significant bits should be used, and the 5 LSB bits of the LS byte are zero and should be ignored.